Rooftop jacuzzi with city skyline view

 4. Soho House (multiple locations)

 Several Soho House properties have rooftop jacuzzis as part of their member-exclusive areas.
-The Berlin and Istanbul properties are particular standouts.
+The Berlin and Istanbul properties are particular standouts, and bedroom guests get access without membership.

 The penthouse suite has rooftop terraces with hot tubs and Atlantic Ocean views.